Salvage Hunters

 Salvage Hunters is a British television programme in which decorative salvage dealer Drew Pritchard travels throughout the country in search of antiques from shops, fairs and old mansions to re-sell online or in his shop.

 The programme has aired on Quest since 2011, for 19 series.

 Format overview

 Each episode features Drew Pritchard visiting a number of locations to find collectable stock to resell.
 The format includes travelling to the locations, the purchase of various items after some haggling on prices, and a product style explanation, then the drive back to his base in Conwy, showing the purchases to his team, the restoration process, and items being photographed for sale.
 There is a final summary of the deal, and often of the price achieved after an item has been sold.

 The sellers include private estates, antiques shops, trade markets and private individuals.

-Buying trips abroad included Belgium, France, Germany, Hungary, Italy, Netherlands, Norway, Republic of Ireland and Spain.
+Buying trips abroad included Belgium, France, Germany, Hungary, Italy, Netherlands, Norway, Portugal, Republic of Ireland and Spain.

 The series is narrated by Ralph Ineson.